jmatar-sd/power-glass/README.md

     index.html        // you know dude .. these is SPA so i have only one page do all ajax calling

     ============================================================================================
-    if you need any inforamtions Do not be shy here is my contact info if i'm n't offline
+    if you need any inforamtions Do not be shy here is my contact info if i'm n't online
     email:    mailto://jmatar-sd@hotmail.com
     website:  http://www.jmatar.com             // mmm will be today
     phone:    +249916386878.